DeJongnick/Agentic_Times/README.md

 1. **Branching** – Create a feature branch before modifying prompts or agents.
 2. **Corpus changes** – Keep Guardian HTML files out of version control if they derive from licensed content.
-3. **Testing** – Use `test.ipynb` or craft script-level smoke tests (none are provided yet).
+3. **Testing** – Use `exe.ipynb` or craft script-level smoke tests (none are provided yet).
 Consider adding unit tests for prompt parsing or vector search.
 4. **Provider parity** – When possible, test with both Azure GitHub Models and OpenAI to ensure prompts work across providers.
 5. **Style** – Prompts should stay English to align with critic scoring, even if final articles are in other languages.